IDAES/idaes-pse/docs/user_guide/why_idaes.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-IDAES aims to provide an integrated platform for development of not just process models but also tools for solving these problems.
-This provides users with access to an integrated ecosystem for both building and solving advanced models for advanced process optimization which will accelerate putting cutting edge tools in the hands of users.
+IDAES aims to provide an integrated platform for development of not just process models but also tools for solving and analyzing these problems.
+The IDAES modeling framework supports conceptual design, parameter estimation, model predictive control, uncertainty quantification, and surrogate modeling.